burakayy7/blog/_posts/2022-05-19-flight-computer.md

 - has 48 KB of CPU Flash Memory
 - onboard 6 KB of SRAM
 - 256 bytes of EEPROM
-- has UART, SPI, and I2C compatibility
+- has UART, SPI, and I2C compatibility; MUST have multiple UART Channels!!
 - all while being 5V compatible